Erioldoesdesign/Design_HOSS_PhD/ecosystem mapping Interviews/Participant-information-sheet.md

 We may ask for a follow up session if we find we could not cover the detail needed for the key questions and this will either be in the form of an additional video/audio call but can also be facilitated through written responses in a secure shared document or encyrpted emails.

+We will then ask for a further 1hr of your time between 2 and 6 weeks after your interview to review the findings of the interview and the associations that the researcher has made between your insights and wider humanitarian and human-rights ecosystems.

 **How much time will the project take?**

-The interview will take 1.5 hours.
+The interview will take 1hr 30mins.
 Corrospondance and any follow up will take between 1 month prior to interview and up to 2 weeks post interview to schedule and arrange.

 There may be a case where the researcher contact you to do further research activities of a different nature that may take longer periods of time.